 The neutron's outer shell would have to comprise the mass difference between a proton and a neutron so that would be the outer shell.
 I considered this to be shell one.
 I knew that a neutron was about 2.5 electron masses more massive than a proton.
 So, I started with 2.5 for shell one and extended the decimal to obtain the best match.
 This turned out to be 2.549920405 electrons worth of electron mass and electron charge for shell one.

 I wrote a neutron simulator program to simulate the structure.
 Each shell must complete a circle in a multiple of its wave length to satisfy resonance.
 I was interested to see how many wave lengths would complete one circle.
 The program showed me that the same electrical polarity of the field remained on the outside of the circle when one wave length completed the circle.

 The electric charges at the surface of the nuclear shells are exponentially greater than one electron charge.
 But since the force of charge diminishes exponentially with distance, measured charge sensed from a distance always equals one electron charge.
 This constancy of charge has to do with the fine structure constant.

 Planck's constant shows up in equations at exactly the place where you would expect to see amplitude.
 Amplitude is strangely absent from the equations.
 The positive and negative peaks of photons must exist at some amplitude.
 If that amplitude is a variable, it must be in equations that calculate photon action.
 Since amplitude is not there, peak amplitude must be a constant.

 Then I realized a fact immediately obvious but strangely absent from teachings.
-Planck's constant derives from the electromagnetic saturation amplitude of free space.
+Planck's constant must derive from the electromagnetic saturation amplitude of free space.
 This being so, there is then a value of the maximum possible electric and magnetic amplitude of space.